Yamato-Security/hayabusa/README.md

 If you forget to use --recursive option, rules/ files which managed in submodule did not cloned.
 You can get latest Hayabusa rules with the execute following command.

+When you modified or erased in rules/ , update is failed.
+In this case, you can get latest Hayabusa if you renamed rules folder and execute following command.

 ```bash
 .\hayabusa.exe -u
 ```